javicane/apitest/README.md

 ![Architecture Diagram](restapi_architecture.png)

-The api & database run in an ec2 instance with a multi-region EFS for store the backups & wal's.
+The api & database run in an ec2 instance with a multi-az & multi-region EFS for store the backups & wal's.
 Route 53 for DNS resolution.
 The AZ B & DR instances are a replica from primary site instance: same users, packages, directories structure, etc.

 In case of primary database outage: